Types of Psychedelic Mushrooms: A Complete Guide to Psilocybin Species Around the World

 Potency: Moderate (0.5-1% psilocybin)

 P. cubensis is the best-known psychedelic mushroom in the world because it’s relatively easy to cultivate indoors.
 It has a golden-brown cap, a thick stem, and bruises blue when handled.
 Dozens of cultivated strains exist, but these are all genetic variants of the same species.
-Some strains, like Penis Envy, have been selectively bred for higher potency.
-Because it’s consistent and accessible, P. cubensis is the species most often used in research and therapeutic contexts.
+Some strains, like Penis Envy and Enigma, have been selectively bred for higher potency.
+Because it’s consistent and accessible, P. cubensis is the species most often used in research, therapeutic, and recreational / naturalistic contexts.

 Potency: High (1-2% psilocybin)

-Habitat: Grasslands, especially where sheep or cattle graze
+Habitat: Acidic grasslands, especially where sheep or cattle graze

 This small mushroom is native to temperate regions across Europe and North America.
 It has a distinctive conical shape with a pointed tip.
-Despite its size, it is one of the most naturally potent species.
+Despite its size, it is among the more naturally potent species.
 Liberty caps have been used recreationally in Europe for decades and remain one of the most commonly foraged psychedelic mushrooms in the world.

 Potency: Very high (up to 2% psilocybin + psilocin)